-If you will be arriving late (on or after the first day of classes which is August 22, 2018) please know that our experience shows that late-arriving students have a difficult time catching up academically and a stressful time settling in.
+If you will be arriving late (on or after the first day of classes) please know that our experience shows that late-arriving students have a difficult time catching up academically and a stressful time settling in.
 This may adversely affect your grades and jeopardize your F-1 or J-1 status.
 Culturally and academically, it is expected that students attend all classes, arrive to campus and participate in Orientation activities, and certainly are present and in attendance for the start of the semester.

-If you will arrive after August 22, 2018 (but on or before before August 29, 2018), you must notify and request permission from your academic department and get a letter to show at the U.S. port of entry.
+If you will arrive after August 10, 2020 (but on or before before August 17, 2020), new graduate students must notify and request permission from your academic department; new undergrads should consult with their academic advisors.

-In general a scanned and printed image of the letter will be sufficient to satisfy CBP.
-The letter should state the following:
+If you request a letter from your department, in general a scanned and printed image of the letter should be sufficient and should state the following:

-- How late the department is willing to let you start the semester (no later than August 29, 2018).
+- How late the department is willing to let you start the semester.

-- That you are pre-registered for full-time enrollment for Fall semester 2018 and that you will be able to catch up with your classes.
+- That you are pre-registered for full-time enrollment and that you will be able to catch up with your classes.

 - If applicable, that your late arrival will not negatively impact your eligibility for and ability to do your graduate assistantship (TA/RA position).

 Upon arrival to NC State University, you must check in with OIS.

 Late arriving students are required to maintain full-time enrollment throughout the semester (no reduced course loads will be approved for students who are not able to find the right classes or are unable to catch up or are likely to make a poor grade) and new students should be prepared to attend classes while settling in since orientation services are no longer offered after classes begin.
 The New International Student Orientation fee is charged to all new international students regardless of date of arrival or whether or not any services are utilized.